reeshuffled/reeshuffled.github.io/_posts/2023-02-26-Living-Slower-and-More-Intentionally.md

 ---
 layout: article
-categories: Articles
-tags: ["Living Better"]
+tags:
+- Living Better
-title: "Living Slower and More Intentionally"
+title: Living Slower and More Intentionally
 slug: 2023-intentional
-description: "A reflection on how in 2023, I want to live more intentionally."
+description: A reflection on how in 2023, I want to live more intentionally.
+category: Garden
 ---

 ## Background